-This Physicians Associates Short Life Working Group and sits in the Academic Cluster.
+This Physicians Associates Short Life Working Group reports to Academic Committee and sits in the Academic Cluster.
 It has the following terms of reference.

 To develop for Council approval a strategy that outlines what the College offering for Physicians Associates could be, this to include aspects of capacity and supervision.
 There will be a need to also review and suggest improvements to the published material the College has in place.